-A: Digital music distribution is making your music available to the general public via online stores, as opposed to traditional retailers that sold physical versions of your music.
+A: Digital music distribution is making your music available to the general public via online stores, as opposed to traditional retailers that sell physical versions of your music.
 At present, many artists are still receiving as little as 12% of total revenue earned from digital distribution.
 As a result, many artists no longer look to digital music revenue for the bulk of their earnings.

 Q: How does digital music distribution work?